September 8, 2019

 Generally, most discomfort that appears as a result of tooth removal should go away after about two or three days.
 If this pain does not go away, that’s when you need to get back in touch with the doctor who performed your tooth extraction.

 As you heal, the most effective way you can reduce discomfort is by taking all medications recommended by the doctor, making sure to follow the instructions on the label.
-You may also be told to take over-the-counter medications, especially if you want to avoid certain medications that you could develop a dependency on.
+You may also be told to take over-the-counter medications, especially if you want to avoid certain pain medications that you could develop a dependency on.
 If you notice any swelling following your treatment, use a cold compress to reduce it.
-This can be done for up to an hour at a time, just make sure to remove the compress every ten minutes to prevent damaging your facial tissue.
+This can be done for up to an hour at a time, just make sure to remove the compress every ten minutes to prevent damaging your skin.

 What Your Diet Should Look Like